 The nine directors of the School Board of Directors include five members selected by Alliance College-Ready Public Schools, two teachers and two parents of Charter School students.
 The school principal recommends teacher and parent nominees, and membership is subject to confirmation by the members of the School Board of Directors.
 LAUSD reserves the right to appoint a single representative to serve on the Board.
-The School Board of Directors meets quarterly, operating in accordance with the Brown Act, its Articles of Incorporation and its Bylaws.
+The Board meets quarterly, operating in accordance with the Brown Act, its Articles of Incorporation and its Bylaws.

 Each director selected and confirmed shall serve a two-year term.
 A director designated by a school district shall serve for such term of office as is specified by the school district.
 The Alliance Board considerations and qualifications for appointing 5 members includes: candidate commitment to participate in no fewer than 75% of school board meetings; candidate knowledge of effective organizations and fiscal systems; candidate commitment to visit and be knowledgeable of Alliance schools; candidate background and experience as a successful leader of a school, company or other organization.
-The varied experiences and backgrounds of stakeholders on the School Board of Directors, lend different perspectives and expertise to the effective monitoring of the school in instruction, academic performance, operations, and finance.

-The School Board of Directors, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
-In accordance with California law applicable to nonprofit public benefit corporations, some of the responsibilities of the School Board of Directors may be delegated to committees of the Board or officers of the corporation.
+The Board of Directors of Charter School, the Charter School administrative staff, and their respective representatives are responsible for all aspects of the day-to-day operations of Charter School, including, but not limited to, making necessary provisions for accounting, budgeting, payroll, purchasing, liability, insurance, and the like.
+In accordance with California law applicable to nonprofit public benefit corporations, some of the responsibilities of the Charter School Board may be delegated to committees of the Board or officers of the corporation.

-A quorum of the School Board of Directors for the transaction of business is the presence of a majority of current board members present in accordance with the Brown Act.
+A quorum of the Charter School Board for the transaction of business is the presence of a majority of current board members present in accordance with the Brown Act.
 All board voting action is taken by roll call vote.
-An act or decision made by majority vote of the directors then in office at a meeting duly held at which a quorum is present is the act of the Board, unless a different number, or the same number after disqualifying one or more directors from voting, is required by law, by the Articles of Incorporation, or by the Bylaws, including but not limited to those provisions relating to (i) approval of contracts or transactions in which a director has a direct or indirect material financial interest, (ii) appointment of committees, and (iii) indemnification of directors.8
+An act or decision made by majority vote of the directors then in office at a meeting duly held at which a quorum is present is the act of the Board, unless a different number, or the same number after disqualifying one or more directors from voting, is required by law, by the Articles of Incorporation, or by the Bylaws, including but not limited to those provisions relating to (i) approval of contracts or transactions in which a director has a direct or indirect material financial interest, (ii) appointment of committees, and (iii) indemnification of directors.